born-2learn/born-2learn.github.io/_posts/2020-12-12-teaching-qsharp.md

   - Microsoft QSharp
   - Quantum Computing
 ---
-# Teaching Quantum Computing with Microsoft Q# at Mini-Workshops

 > This blog post is written as part of the [**Q# Advent Calendar – December 2020**](https://devblogs.microsoft.com/qsharp/q-advent-calendar-2020/).
 Check out the calendar for more great posts!